TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingTcemain/Index.rst

 Clearing cache
 ~~~~~~~~~~~~~~

-In this example the clear-cache API is used.
+In this example the cache clearing API is used.
 No data is submitted, no
 commands executed.
 Still you will have to initialize the class by
 calling the start() method (which will initialize internal variables).

 .. note::
-   Clearing "all" cache will be possible only for users that are
+   Clearing a given cache is possible only for users that are
-   "admin" or for users with specific permissions to do so.
+   "admin" or have :ref:`specific permissions <t3tsconfig:useroptions>` to do so.

 .. code-block:: php
    :linenos: